benspector3/asd-template-keyboard-intro/README.md

 Declare 4 variables for the `gameItem` such that we can monitor and control the following information:
 - the x-coordinate location
 - the y-coordinate location
-- the velocity (speed * direction) along the x-axis
+- the speed along the x-axis
-- the velocity (speed * direction) along the y-axis
+- the speed along the y-axis

 **Initialize each variable to hold the value `0`**